iconify/website/partials/icon-components/components/functions-list/helpers.md

 - `[func]replaceIDs(html)`.
-Randomizes IDs in generated string.
+Randomises IDs in generated string.
 This should be used when rendering icon based on data returned by `[func]getIcon()` to make sure elements inside each icon have unique IDs.
 - `[func]calculateSize()`.
 Calculates icon size.
 It is used to calculate `[attr]width` if only `[attr]height` is set and vice versa.
 - `[func]buildIcon(icon, customisations?)`.
 Generates data used by icon component.
 This can be used if you prefer to generate `[tag]svg` yourself.
 Data includes attributes for `[tag]svg` and inner HTML.